HotelDangerous/arduino/toggle_LED/README.md

 This is my **first project with the Arduino UNO**.
-Provided are both the schematic *showing how the hardware is set up* and the sketch *the software and logic that drives the program*.
+Provided are both the schematic *-showing how the hardware is set up-* and the sketch *-the software and logic that drives the program*.

 In this project we use a *digital input* to toggle an LED on and off.
 What you need for this project is:
 - 1 Arduino